Faith Expressions

 Book of Psalms

 The book of Psalms, which is found in the Old Testament part of the Bible, is a book of prayers.
-It contains many and varied types of prayers.
+It contains many and various types of prayers.
 There are prayers for help and guidance and there are prayers for protection and safety.
 There are songs of praise for God and there are shouts of joy and thanksgiving because of God’s blessings.
 There are individual prayers and there are communal prayers.
 There are vocal prayers, meditative prayers and contemplative prayers.

 Originally, the psalms were poems of the religious type intended to be sung.
 There were 150 hymns written by different individuals over a period of time.
 The authors of these psalms included King David, Moses, Solomon, Heman, Ethan, the clan of Asaph and the clan of Korah.
 Seventy-three of the prayers were assigned to David, two to Solomon, one each to Moses, Heman and Ethan and twenty-three to the clans of Asaph and Korah.
 Forty-nine of the psalms were assigned to anonymous writers.